vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 ### `api`

-- `uri` - link to your Commercetools GraphQL API instance.
+- `uri` - link to your commercetools GraphQL API instance.
-- `authHost` - link to Commercetools Authentication Server.
-It is used to request an access token from Commercetools OAuth 2.0 service.
-To choose the nearest service, please visit [Commercetools hosts list](https://docs.commercetools.com/api/authorization)
+- `authHost` - link to commercetools Authentication Server.
+It is used to request an access token from commercetools OAuth 2.0 service.
+To choose the nearest service, please visit [commercetools hosts list](https://docs.commercetools.com/api/authorization)
-- `projectKey` - name of your Commercetools project, i.e. `my-awesome-vsf-project`
+- `projectKey` - name of your commercetools project, i.e. `my-awesome-vsf-project`
-- `clientId` - unique Commercetools Client ID.
-Visit [Commercetools documentation](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) for more details about creating an API Client
+- `clientId` - unique commercetools Client ID.
+Visit [commercetools documentation](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) for more details about creating an API Client
-- `clientSecret` - Commercetools secret API key.
-Visit [Commercetools documentation](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) for more details about creating an API Client
+- `clientSecret` - commercetools secret API key.
+Visit [commercetools documentation](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) for more details about creating an API Client
 - `scopes` - The scope constrains the endpoints to which a client has access and whether a client has read or write access to an endpoint.
-Visit [Commercetools documentation](https://docs.commercetools.com/api/scopes#top) for more details about Scopes.
+Visit [commercetools documentation](https://docs.commercetools.com/api/scopes#top) for more details about Scopes.

 By default, the internationalization settings, such as `currency`, `locale`, and `country` are loaded from cookies.
 To override this behavior, you can set those properties inside the `configuration` section.